petya-/to-do-list-app/README.md

 ### Deployment

-The to-do-app is deployed on [Heroku](http://petya-to-do-app.herokuapp.com/)
+The to-do-list-app is deployed on [Heroku](http://petya-to-do-app.herokuapp.com/)